Working with Embedded Local Terminal

 - Actions available in the embedded local terminal

-Before you start working with terminal, make sure that Terminal plugin is enabled.
-The plugin is bundled with PhpStorm and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with terminal, make sure that the Terminal plugin is enabled.
+The plugin is bundled with PhpStorm and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring embedded local terminal

-The terminal settings are configurable on several pages of the Settings dialog.
+The terminal settings are configurable on several pages of the Settings/Preferences dialog.

 To configure the embedded local terminal options

-- Open the Settings dialog box, open the Terminal page, and specify the following:
+- In the Settings/Preferences dialog box, open the Terminal page, and specify the following:

-- The following settings are inherited by the embedded local terminal from the IDE Settings:
+- The following settings are inherited by the embedded local terminal from the IDE settings/preferences: